We use cookies on this site to enhance your user experience. Do You agree?

 IMPORTANT!

-When academic staff members are employed in projects, particular attention should be paid to the guidelines concerning the employment rules included in the grant contract or in the rules of participation in the programme, because they may include indications concerning the need to recruit researchers in open competitions.
-An open competition procedure is necessary even if the Act – the Higher Education Act allows for employment without following the competition procedure, if the contract or participation rules (e.g. H2020) explicitly refer to the application of the European Charter for Researchers and on a Code of Conduct for the Recruitment of Researchers (the condition for eligibility of staff costs in projects).
+If academic teachers are employed in projects, particular attention should be paid to the guidelines concerning the employment rules included in the grant contract or in the rules of participation in the programme, because they may include indications concerning the need to recruit researchers through open competitions.
+An open competition procedure is necessary even if the Act – Law on Higher Education and Science allows for employment without following the competition procedure if the contract or participation rules (e.g. H2020) explicitly refer to the application of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (the condition for eligibility of staff costs in projects).
 More information on H2020 employment and useful forms are available here.

-Academic staff employed at the University of Warsaw in the position of professor for an indefinite period of time, who have outstanding academic, teaching and organisational achievements, may be awarded the status of full professor by the Rector upon a positive opinion of the Senate.
-The evaluation of achievements and accomplishments of a professor in the procedure for granting the status of full professor is carried out by a committee, including on the basis of the evaluation of reviewers, in accordance with the principles laid down in the Ordinance No. 107 of the Rector of the University of Warsaw of 27 September 2019 on defining detailed rules and procedures for granting the status of full professor at the University of Warsaw.
+Academic teachers employed at the University of Warsaw as professors for an indefinite period who have outstanding scientific, teaching and organisational achievements may be awarded the status of full professor by the Rector upon a positive opinion of the Senate.
+The evaluation of achievements and accomplishments of a professor in the procedure for granting the status of full professor is carried out by a committee, including on the basis of the evaluation of reviewers, in accordance with the principles laid down in Ordinance No. 107 of the Rector of the University of Warsaw of 27 September 2019 on defining detailed rules and procedures for granting the status of full professor at the University of Warsaw.

 Initiation of the procedure

-The procedure for granting the status of full professor is initiated by the Rector, after consultation with the dean of the faculty or the head of the university-wide organisational unit, or at the request of the dean of the faculty or the head of the university-wide organisational unit.
+The procedure for granting the status of full professor is initiated by the Rector, after consultation with the dean of a faculty or the head of a university-wide organisational unit, or at the request of the dean of a faculty or the head of a university-wide organisational unit.

 Appointment and composition of the committee

-The committee is appointed by the Rector and consists of three persons indicated by the Dean of the Faculty or the Head of the university-wide organizational unit.
-The chairman of the Committee is appointed by the Rector from among its members.
-At least half of the members of the Committee take part in its meeting, however not less than 5 persons, including at least one person appointed by the Dean of a faculty or the Head of a university-wide organizational unit.
+The committee is appointed by the Rector and consists of three persons, indicated by the dean of a faculty or the head of a university-wide organisational unit.
+The chairperson of the committee is appointed by the Rector from among its members.
+At least half of the members of the committee participate in its meeting, however, not less than 5 persons, including at least one person appointed by the dean of a faculty or the head of a university-wide organisational unit.

 The procedure for assessing candidates

-The committee, taking into account the reviews received, shall make an assessment taking into account in particular whether the candidate:
+The committee, bearing in mind the reviews received, shall make an assessment taking into account in particular whether the candidate:

 • has an outstanding, internationally recognised academic record,